TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/CoreFormats/Chart.md

 - `Type` is a the type number of this special phrase.
 - `Length` is the length of this phrase in ticks.

-A special phrase usually does not apply to the tick immediately after the length (i.e. the value of `(Position + Length)`).
+A special phrase usually does not apply to the tick immediately after the length, i.e. the value of `(Position + Length)`.
 Any exceptions will be noted.
+They should also apply to their starting tick regardless of length, since, for example, some charts use 0-length Star Power phrases to mark single-note/chord phrases.

 #### Special Phrase Type Divisions